+In our work, we attempt to adopt the incremental paradigm, which helped to propel neural networks to their current success.
+We describe multiple postprocessing methods that yield smaller improvements when applied to models learned with multiple existing rule learners.
+As the baseline method, we use the \emph{association rule classification} group of algorithms.
+These provide a key benefit: the generation of association rules is a standard task for which multiple high-performance algorithms (and their implementations) exist.
+Our implementation is for performance reasons in Java, however, as the software interface, we use the \emph{arules} ecosystem in R \cite{arules}, which enables our approach to integrate with multiple existing rule-based classifiers.
+A third-party Python package with scikit-learn-like interface is also available.

-Current rule learning algorithms can be divided into two categories depending on how they learn rules and process quantitative attributes: variations on separate-and-conquer approach natively supporting quantitative (numerical, continuous) attributes, and association rule-based classification approaches, which work only on nominal data but owing to this can be very fast on datasets with many instances and high dimensions.
-This paper focuses on the inability to process quantitative attributes in existing association rule classification algorithms.
-These address this limitation by discretization, which is performed as part of preprocessing.
-For example, the ``temperature'' attribute would be automatically split to intervals such as [10;20), [20;30), $\ldots$, which are then used as independent nominal categories during rule mining.
-We propose several rule tuning steps aiming to recover information lost in the discretization of quantitative attributes.
+A major impediment of existing association rule-based classification algorithms is that they work only on nominal data.
+Existing approaches typically address this limitation by discretisation, which is performed as part of preprocessing.
+For example, the ``temperature'' attribute would be automatically split into intervals such as [10,20), [20,30), $\ldots$, which are then used as independent nominal categories during rule mining.
+In this article, we propose several rule tuning steps aiming to recover lost information in the discretisation of quantitative attributes.
 We also propose a new rule pruning strategy, which further reduces the size of the classification model.

-The work presented here was initially inspired by Classification Based on Associations (CBA) algorithm \cite{Liu98integratingclassification}, and since the aim is to incorporate quantitative information, we call the resulting framework ``Quantitative CBA''.
-The framework can also be used with other rule learning approaches that rely on prediscretized data, which we demonstrate on the case of the recently proposed Interpretable Decision Sets (IDS) algorithm by Lakkaraju et al, 2016 \cite{lakkarajuinterpretable} and Scalable Bayesian Rule Lists (SBRL) algorithm by Yang et al, 2017 \cite{yang2017scalable}.
+The work presented here was initially inspired by Classification based on associations (CBA) algorithm \cite{Liu98integratingclassification}, and since the aim is to incorporate quantitative information, we call the resulting framework ``Quantitative CBA''.
+The framework can also be used with other rule-based approaches that rely on prediscretised data, which we demonstrate with the case of the recently proposed Interpretable Decision Sets (IDS) algorithm by Lakkaraju et al., 2016 \cite{lakkarajuinterpretable}, the Scalable Bayesian Rule Lists (SBRL) algorithm by Yang et al., 2017 \cite{yang2017scalable} and four other algorithms.